Loxone/lxcommunicator/test/README.md

 Mocha is a Javascript test framework that is used to easily run asynchronous tests on Node.js or in the browser.

 ## This Project

 Two files are used for the tests. `lightTest.js` and `conditions.js`.
 `lightTest.js` contains the code of what should be tested.
 The result is returned and is exported with `module.exports`.
+So `lightTest.js` has to be required in `condition.js`.<br>
-For Example:
+Example: <br>

+lightTest.js

 ```ruby
 module.exports = function () {